hello-robot/stretch_ai/docs/docker.md

 ### 1. Run a container and attach to the shell

-The network=host argument makes the container to use your LAN, so it can see your robot And to have GUI visualization through X server grant root permision to `xhost` and provide `DISPLAY` environment.
+The network=host argument makes the container to use your LAN, so it can see your robot And to have GUI visualization through X server grant root permission to `xhost` and provide `DISPLAY` environment.
 ```bash
 xhost si:localuser:root
 docker run \